max-kazak/RoboticsND-WhereAmI/README.md

-# RoboticsND-ChaseIt
+# RoboticsND-WhereAmI
-Implement robot with camera sensor in ROS/Gazebo and make it chase white ball placed in simulation.
+Implement robot with camera sensor in ROS/Gazebo and make it localize itself in simulated world using AMCL.

 # Setup